zodac/folding-stats/README.md

 # Folding Stats

+## Decisions

+### Historic Stats

+We're using a couple of queries to read the user stats from the `individual_tc_points`, but not persisting daily/monthly stats.
+If the historic pages are quite a bit, this might be a bit slow, so there is a potential for caching/persisting results.
+Could be persisted on a scheduled basis, or perhaps only persisted on the first call, then cache those results.
+Need to do more profiling on a live system, see how much it is being used.
+A good idea to bring in an ELK stack to instrument the system when we go live.

 ### How to extract Wildfly logs on container crash

 A volume `wildfly_logs` should exist.
 We cannot retrieve the file directly from the volume.
 Instead, we create a